conan-io/docs/tutorial/consuming_packages/getting_started/different_configurations.rst

   Studio” as a default compiler because that is something defined by the end consumer, and unlikely to make sense if they are working in Linux.

-* **options** are intended for package specific configuration that can be set to a default value in the recipe.
+* **options** are intended for package-specific configuration that can be set to a default value in the recipe.
 For example, one package can define that its default linkage is static, and this is the linkage that should be used if consumers don’t specify otherwise.